zama-ai/concrete/concrete-core/docs/dev/benchmarking_backends.md

-# Tutorial: how to benchmark your backend?
+# Tutorial: How to benchmark your backend.

 Once you've implemented and tested your backend, you're ready to start benchmarking it.
 The `concrete-benchmark` crate has been developed for this purpose.
-Unfortunately, it does not rely on the `concrete-core-fixture` crate yet, but would in the future so this tutorial will be even simpler once you've followed the test tutorial.
+Unfortunately, it does not rely on the `concrete-core-fixture` crate yet, but it will in the future, so this tutorial will be even simpler once you've followed the test tutorial.

-Let's first add the GPU backend as a feature for the benchmark crate: edit the `Cargo.toml` file of `concrete-benchmark` to add the following lines in the dependencies and features sections:
+Let's first add the GPU backend as a feature for the benchmark crate.
+Edit the `Cargo.toml` file of `concrete-benchmark` to add the following lines in the dependencies and features sections:

 ```